-If using the Hazelcast IMDG Enterprise edition class WanBatchReplication (see the Defining WAN replication section), the WAN replication will catch any exceptions when sending the WAN events to the endpoint.
-In the case of an exception, the endpoint will be removed from the endpoint list to which WAN replicates and the WAN events will be resent to a different address.
-The replication will be retried until it is successful.
+If using the Hazelcast IMDG Enterprise edition class WanBatchReplication (see the Defining WAN replication section), the WAN replication catches any exceptions when sending the WAN events to the endpoint.
+In the case of an exception, the endpoint is removed from the endpoint list to which WAN replicates and the WAN events are resent to a different address.
+The replication is retried until it is successful.